Doctor of Ministry

 This concentration is geared toward leaders who are looking for transformation.
 Connect with who God made you to be a leader.
 This concentration will show you how to walk in a spirit of empowerment that will change your church, ministry, organization and the people who partner with you.
 Your final residency will be a 10-day pilgrimage to Israel.
 Watch the video below to hear from Dr. Robb Brewer about this unique opportunity.

-Next cohort launching summer 2023!
+Next cohort launching fall 2024!

 Program Format: